nickserv/danamccurdy.com/_posts/2016-01-23-my-own-demographic.md

 published: true
 ---

-### My Demographic
+MY DEMOGRAPHIC
 {: .centered}
-- as performed by Little Davey and the Metrics
+\- as performed by Little Davey and the Metrics
 (with apologies and gratitude to Pete Townshend)
 {: .centered}